The Commissioner has broken Omaha's code!! Here is his redacted "How I Cheated" post.

 I took a few practice spins and quickly deduced the appropriate amount of propulsion necessary to hit a home run.
 A few more practice swings to achieve muscle memory, and the rest is history.

-Mike's answer to the simple question highlighted above is to still argue whether or not Ted Williams was left-handed.
+Now here we are, almost 60 years later, and Mike's answer to the simple question highlighted above is to still argue whether or not Ted Williams was left-handed.

 Aye yi yi.